Magforum logo links to homepage

 Dec 26.
 Australia’s richest man, Kerry Packer, who controlled most of the country’s magazines through Publishing & Broadcasting Ltd, has died, aged 68.
 A family statement released through his Nine Network television station said: ‘He died peacefully at home with his family at his bedside.’

-He inherited the family company, which has now been run by his son James for several years.
-Kerry was the son of newspaper and magazine mogul Sir Frank Packer and began his career working in the printing room of one of his father’s newspapers.
+He inherited the family company, which has been run by his son James for several years.
+Kerry was the son of newspaper and magazine mogul Sir Frank Packer and began his career working in the printing room of one of the newspapers.
 When his father died in 1974, Packer became chairman of Australian Consolidated Press, now the magazine arm of PBL.
 He inherited television and radio stations, newspapers and the biggest magazine publisher in the country.
 In 1977, he bought limited-overs cricket to television with players in multi-coloured kit – ‘pyjamas’.
-The 190cm - 6ft 2in - Packer was a flamboyant character and known as a gambling ‘whale’, playing baccarat tables around the world and buying Melbourne’s Crown Casino, Australia’s largest.
+The 190cm – 6ft 2in – Packer was flamboyant and a gambling ‘whale’, playing baccarat around the world and buying Melbourne’s Crown Casino, Australia’s largest.

 Travel sector profile